NOTE – Military entries must enter here athletics.britisharmysport.com

 - Data Protection: The Fleet Half Marathon complies with the Data Protection Act 1988 and you have the right of access to your personal records held on our or our entry administrator’s computer system.
 If you do not want your name made available to our sponsors, please tick the box on the entry form.

-- Applications will be accepted up to the 17th February 2019 unless the entry limit is reached earlier – we advise early entry as we are normally full by mid-January.
-Race numbers will be sent out approx. 14 days before the race
+- Applications will be accepted up to the 10th March 2024 unless the entry limit is reached earlier – we advise early entry as we cannot guarantee places will be available up to the closing date.
+Race numbers will start to be sent from 11th March 2024.

 ENTRY FEE REFUNDS/EXCHANGES